nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

     points and sets datapoints.pointsize to the size of the points, Flot will skip the copying/normalization step for this series.

-    In any case, you might be interested in setting datapoints.format, an array of objects for specifying how a point is normalized and how it interferes with axis scaling.
+    In any case, you might to interested in setting datapoints.format, an array of objects for specifying how a point is normalized and how it interferes with axis scaling.
 It accepts the following options: